-This was a two day camp on a trail, in order that I could link to public transport for my return journey.
+This was a two day camp on a trail, linking to public transport for my return journey.
 The trail I chose for this mid August walk was the Rob Roy Way, which begins a short way up the West Highland Way at Drymen, and ends at Pitlochry, passing through Loch Lomond and Trossachs National Park.
 On this trip I backpacked thirty miles from Drymen to Strathyre.

 After enjoying a bunkhouse breakfast at Drymen with a group of West Highland Wayers, I covered myself with insect repellant and set off up a single lane road northwestwards for four or five miles to my turn off through the woods for Aberfoyle.